Deonna Purrazzo: World Wonder Ring Stardom (2017–2018)

 Purrazzo made her World Wonder Ring Stardom debut, on January 29, 2017.
-Purrazzo teamed with Christi Jaynes and Shayna Baszler in a six-woman tag team match, with the trio defeating Kagetsu, Kris Wolf and Viper.
+Purrazzo teamed with Christi Jaynes and Shayna Baszler in a six-woman tag team match, with the trio defeating Oedo Tai Kagetsu, Kris Wolf and Viper.

 On February 4, Purrazzo teamed once again with Baszler and Jaynes in another winning effort against Arisu Nanase, Jungle Kyona and Natsuko Tora.
-On February 11, Purrazzo and Baszler defeated HZK and Io Shirai and Toni Storm and Zoe Lucas, in a three-way tag team match.
+On February 11, Purrazzo and Baszler defeated Queen's Quest (HZK and Io Shirai) and Toni Storm and Zoe Lucas, in a three-way tag team match.
 On February 18, Purrazzo teamed with Baszler and Jaynes in a winning effort against AZM, HZK and Shirai in a six-woman tag team match.
 On February 23, Purrazzo unsuccessfully challenged Storm for the SWA World Championship.

-Purrazzo returned to Stardom in June 2018.
+Purrazzo returned to Stardom on June 3, 2018, where she teamed with Lucas and Storm in a losing effort against Io Shirai, Konami and Momo Watanabe.
+On June 23, Purrazzo unsuccessfully challenged Watanabe for the Wonder of Stardom Championship.

 WWE (2014–2020)

 Early appearances (2014–2017)

 In 2014, Purrazzo started working as extra talent for WWE appearing in several skits with Adam Rose as a "Rosebud".

 She appeared on the November 11, 2015, episode of NXT where she was defeated by Nia Jax.
 On the November 19 episode of NXT, Purrazzo lost to Asuka.
 On the January 13, 2016, episode of NXT, she participated in a battle royal to determine the number one contender for the NXT Women's Championship.
 She kept appearing throughout 2016, losing to the likes of Asuka, Emma, Nia Jax, and Bayley.

-On the December 13, 2016 episode of SmackDown Live, Purrazzo was set to face SmackDown Women's Champion Alexa Bliss, however, Bliss attacked her before the match began.
+On the December 13, 2016, episode of SmackDown Live, Purrazzo was set to face SmackDown Women's Champion Alexa Bliss, however, Bliss attacked her before the match began.

 In 2017, WWE selected Purrazzo as an alternate for its inaugural Mae Young Classic tournament.
 She wrestled on night two of the tournament in a dark match, teaming with Jessica James to defeat Nicole Matthews and Barbi Hayden.